 - Persistent late arrival at school

-‘It is important for parents/carers to note that once Longspee Academy have requested that the Local Authority issue a Fixed Penalty Notice for a period of unauthorised leave in term time, you will not have an opportunity to discuss this matter further with the Local Authority.
+‘It is important for parents/carers to note that once Longspee Academy have requested that the BCP Council issue a Fixed Penalty Notice for a period of unauthorised leave in term time, you will not have an opportunity to discuss this matter further with the BCP Council.
 Any queries or discussions should be had prior to, or at the time of requesting the leave.’